Banner

 Top-side of the motherboard The red waveform can be approximated by a speaker driven by the blue pulses (Source: Wikipedia)

-• wave-table synthesizer
+• wavetable synthesizer

 • sample player

-• external midi player
+• external MIDI player

-That is why the Mac Mini G4 should be able to play sound, even if it is equipped with a standard audio codec, as were the majority of PCs of the time: MacOS9 Sound Manager should do whatever is required to play sounds according to the commands.
+This is why the Mac Mini G4 should be able to play sound even though it is equipped with a standard audio codec, similar to the majority of PCs of the time: Mac OS 9’s Sound Manager should handle whatever is required to play sounds according to the commands it receives.

 The Mac Mini G4